SSR

 Usage

-To use server-side rendered styles, create following client side component:
+To use server-side rendered styles, create the following client-side component:

 'use client'